stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 watched through spy glasses by more than twenty people in the village and on the adjacent plain.
 His disappearance was very sudden, and occurred as he was hacking at the shrubbery with a brush-cutter.
 No one could say more than that he was there one moment and absent the next.
-For over a week no tidings of him reached Binger, and then&mdash;in the middle of the night&mdash;there dragged itself into the village the object about which dispute still rages.
+For over a week no tidings of him reached Binger, and then--in the middle of the night--there dragged itself into the village the object about which dispute still rages.

-  It said it was&mdash;or had been&mdash;Capt.
+  It said it was--or had been--Capt.
 Lawton, but it was definitely younger by as much as forty years than the old man who had climbed the mound.
-Its hair was jet black, and its face&mdash;now distorted with nameless fright&mdash;free from wrinkles.
-But it did remind Grandma Compton most uncannily of the captain as he had looked back in &rsquo;89.
+Its hair was jet black, and its face--now distorted with nameless fright--free from wrinkles.
+But it did remind Grandma Compton most uncannily of the captain as he had looked back in '89.
 Its feet were cut off neatly at the ankles, and the stumps were smoothly healed to an extent almost incredible if the being really were the man who had walked upright a week before.
-It babbled of incomprehensible things, and kept repeating the name &ldquo;George Lawton, George E. Lawton&rdquo; as if trying to reassure itself of its own identity.
-The things it babbled of, Grandma Compton thought, were curiously like the hallucinations of poor young Heaton in &rsquo;91; though there were minor differences. &ldquo;The blue light!&mdash;the blue light!&nbsp;.&nbsp;.&nbsp;.&rdquo; muttered the object, &ldquo;always down there, before there were any living things&mdash;older than the dinosaurs&mdash;always the same, only weaker&mdash;never death&mdash;brooding and brooding and brooding&mdash;  the same people, half-man and half-gas  &mdash;the dead that walk and work&mdash;oh, those beasts, those half-human unicorns&mdash;houses and cities of gold&mdash;old, old, old, older than time&mdash;came down from the stars&mdash;Great Tulu&mdash;Azathoth&mdash;Nyarlathotep&mdash;waiting, waiting.&nbsp;.&nbsp;.&nbsp;.&rdquo;
-The object died before dawn.
+It babbled of incomprehensible things, and kept repeating the name  "George Lawton, George E. Lawton " as if trying to reassure itself of its own identity.
+The things it babbled of, Grandma Compton thought, were curiously like the hallucinations of poor young Heaton in '91; though there were minor differences.
+"The blue light!--the blue light! . . . " muttered the object,  "always down there, before there were any living things--older than the dinosaurs--always the same, only weaker--never death--brooding and brooding and brooding--  the same people, half-man and half-gas  --the dead that walk and work--oh, those beasts, those half-human unicorns--houses and cities of gold--old, old, old, older than time--came down from the stars--Great Tulu--Azathoth--Nyarlathotep--waiting, waiting. . . . " The object died before dawn.

   Of course there was an investigation, and the Indians at the reservation were